GetStream/stream-video-swift/docusaurus-old/docs/iOS/guides/quickstart/audio-room.md

 @Published var userState: UserState = .notLoggedIn
 ```

-This value can now be used inside of the start point of your application.
-Depending on what you called your application this might have a different name, in our case, this is the `AudioRoomsApp.swift` file.
-Fill in the code, so that it looks like this:
+This value can now be used inside the start point of your application.
+Depending on what you called your application, this might have a different name in our case, this is the `AudioRoomsApp.swift` file.
+Fill in the code so that it looks like this:

 ```swift
 @main